Middle East

 Bus fares

-Costs of tours and activities in Dubai
+Tours and activities in Dubai

-• Watching Fountain Shows: Free every evening
+• Dubai Fountain shows — free every evening

-• Guided Tours: $30 - $40 on average
+• Guided city tours — $30 to $40 on average

-• Dune Excursions: From $81 per day, guided
+• Dune excursions — from $81 per day, guided

-• Waterparks: Between $150 - $200 on average
+• Waterparks — $150 to $200 on average

-Shopping expenses in Dubai
+Shopping costs in Dubai

 Food and drink prices in Dubai

-Ways to save money while traveling in Dubai
+Ways to save money in Dubai